 The audit identifies clear areas for action and is an invaluable resource for statutory and third sector groups.

 The results can be accessed in files at the bottom of this page.
 There is a report titled 'Case for Improving the Health of the Homeless in the IOM' and a Powerpoint 'Homeless Presentation'.

 The results of the audit can be presented at any community group, institution or company.
-If you would like us to come and present the audit and discuss more about homelessness in the Isle of Man and how it can be addressed please contact Michael Manning.
-His details are on our homepage.
+If you would like us to come and present the audit and discuss more about homelessness in the Isle of Man and how it can be addressed please contact us.
+Our details are on our homepage.

 Jess Ward has produced the following video of Graih for the Ashgrove Creative Awards.
 It was a winning entry!

 Book: No King but God

 Can faith be an idol?
 Can the state grant freedom?
 What about wealth?
 No King but God takes up the revolutionary cry found on the lips of Jesus and his contemporaries in the first century to argue that we need the same desire to see God as King in all areas of our lives.
 From the marginal and prophetic perspective of the Isle of Man, and informed by a decade of pioneering work among the homeless, five contemporary idols are unmasked.
 The church is given a provocative challenge to embody an alternative.
 The response to the idols of faith, freedom, the state, wealth, and the individual is not right belief or special prayers, but the humble path of walking as Jesus walked.
 Soaked in scripture and hope, this is a wooing invitation into true humanity, painting a vision of a kingdom of peace and justice founded on the self-giving love of Jesus.
 It is a call towards, and a glimpse of, lives and a world where there is no King but God.